Hadiiiiiiiiiiiiii/AlexStillTalking/README.md

 After you join any of these servers, get any of the default roles and use the bot in the dedicated bots channel.

+If you want to add this bot to your own server, feel free to contact me.
 ####

 ## Challenges